 - How do we assess these needs?

-- Is there an overarching strategic workforce plan for the agency?
+- How this can be reflected in an overarching strategic workforce plan for the agency?

 Additional internal analysis: